Mountain House Chicken a la King & Noodles

 Price Paid: $8.56

 Shy of taking your mother with you on the trail, and having her cook for you and your friends in camp, this is the single best freeze-dried meal I've eaten by this brand or any other.
 With the same praise-garnering egg noodles used in the MH lasagna and stroganoff, it elevates itself above elbow mac or spaghetti.
 The chicken is plentiful and sits sturdily in a cream-based sauce that binds these together with a medley of flavorful and varied vegetables.
-This is, without question, my favorite meal on the trail and so go I wouldn't even mind eating it for dinner at home or the office - I actually crave it when I'm not outdoors!
+This is, without question, my favorite meal on the trail and I wouldn't even mind eating it for dinner at home or the office - I actually crave it when I'm not outdoors!

 - Big, 3-serving size for big appetites